 Defending California Residents Against DUI Charges

-Although most people generally understand the dangers of drunk driving, driving under the influence (DUI) is a situation in which many people have unfortunately found themselves.
+Although most people generally understand the dangers of drunk driving, driving under the influence (DUI) is a situation in which many people unfortunately find themselves.
 Most people never plan on drinking and driving.
 Furthermore, getting a DUI is not an experience exclusively reserved for those suffering from alcoholism.

 Unfortunately, one of the characteristic effects of alcohol intoxication is impaired judgment.
 Once someone drinks enough to get a slight “buzz,” they cannot be expected to accurately gauge when they’ve had enough.